 The mosque that was built by Babur was demolished unlawfully and it was done by a mob.
 That was a sad incidence in the history of our country.
 It was so sad that it brought shame to our society.
 Muslim community within our country felt depressed and low about their existence.
 Maybe for the first time, they felt bad that they do not have a say in this great country.
 Nobody was to hear them.
 There was some respite though from several political parties who tried to pacify society and bring some stability.

 Many folks celebrated this day as a black day.
-Across our international border with Pakistan and Bangladesh, two neighbouring Islamic countries, twitter and social media trends suggested there were several demonstrations.
+Across our international border with Pakistan and Bangladesh, our two neighbouring Islamic countries, twitter and other social media trends suggested there were several demonstrations.
 IMHO, it is India’s internal matter and should not have been protested against by anyone in the world.

 There are still several pending cases for the criminal provocation of public and inciting violence.
 During the demolition, many political leaders were supposed to be in charge of the situation but instead of holding the ground they just stood aside and let the mob take matters into their own hands.
 This was a crime and many in our country have suffered bad fate just because of that one day.